 But take a deep breath before we start because this is going to be a wild ride.

-When your skin and body become so dependent on steroid creams to heal and repair itself, the minute you stop using it, the eczema comes back in the form of topical steroid withdrawal.
+When your skin and body become so dependent on steroid creams to heal and repair the skin barrier, it forgets how to do it on it’s own.

-Think of it like when someone goes through withdrawal symptoms of cutting out caffeine, sugar, alcohol and other drugs.
-Your body has become so dependent on it that when you stop, your body doesn’t know what to do and you see the ugly side of it.
+Your body has become so dependent on it that when you stop, your body doesn’t know what to do.

-At this point, it shouldn’t even be considered eczema, atopic dermatitis, or whatever else the medical world calls it.
+At this point, it shouldn’t even be considered eczema or atopic dermatitis anymore.

 As defined by the National Eczema Association: